nubenetes/awesome-kubernetes/docs/devops.md

 * [medium: How to Become an DevOps Engineer in 2020](https://medium.com/swlh/how-to-become-an-devops-engineer-in-2020-80b8740d5a52) How to get started with a career in DevOps.
 * [medium: How to Become a DevOps Engineer in 2020](https://medium.com/better-programming/how-to-become-a-devops-engineer-in-2020-7618492a09d8) Your guide to getting started in a career in DevOps.
 * [cloudacademy.com: Blog / DevOpsDevOps: Why Is It Important to Decouple Deployment From Release?](https://cloudacademy.com/blog/devops-why-is-it-important-to-decouple-deployment-from-release/)
-* [dzone: The Serverless Path to DevOps](https://dzone.com/articles/the-serverless-path-to-devops) Serverless and DevOps combine in this article the uses AWS services as examples of how serverless technologies benefit DevOps processes.
 * [devopscurry.com: DevOps 2021: A Complete Guide To Transition From a SysAdmin to DevOps Role](https://devopscurry.com/devops-2021-a-complete-guide-to-transition-from-a-sysadmin-to-devops-role/)
 * [infoq.com: Puppet Releases Its 2020 State of DevOps Report 🌟](https://www.infoq.com/news/2020/11/2020-devops-report/)
 * [informationweek.com: What's Holding DevOps Back?](https://www.informationweek.com/devops/whats-holding-devops-back/a/d-id/1339540) DevOps teams are at different stages of maturity.
 However, there are some common challenges they face along the way.